 Depending on terrain and vegetation, wildfire hazard risk exposure is generally pervasive in the entire State of California.
 Oakland has experienced the devastating effects of wildfire in the last 30 years.
 The Wildland Urban Interface (WUI) within Oakland is subject to hot and dry fall seasons, consist of wind-susceptible topography, flammable vegetation, dense development, and limited accessibility for firefighting.
-Given the current drought conditions of the last few years, the probability of another wildfire is extremely high.
+Given the current drought conditions, the probability of another wildfire is increasing.
 As such, the Oakland hills remains vulnerable to another catastrophic event.